olulesi/sei-project-3/README.md

 * Edwyn Abi-Acar - [Github](https://github.com/Edwyn26)

 ## Getting Started
-1. 1.
-Access the source code via the ‘Clone or download’ button
+1. Access the source code via the ‘Clone or download’ button.
-2. In CLI, run *`yarn`*
+2. In CLI, run *`yarn`*.
-on the root level to install dependencies for the backend
+on the root level to install dependencies for the backend.
-3. In CLI,  navigate to client folder cd client and run the same command *`yarn`* to install dependencies
+3. In CLI,  navigate to client folder cd client and run the same command *`yarn`* to install dependencies.
-4. Run command *`yarn dev-fullstack`* on the root level to run the program in your local environment
+4. Run command *`yarn dev-fullstack`* on the root level to run the program in your local environment.

 ## Technologies Used
 ### Front End